aisilva/cardtable/README.md

 May 20 2020

-Game server to play card and dice games.
+Game server to play card games.
 Hosting server with a centralized deck.